Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 # A Better Definition: A Sufficiently-Large Constant

-I propose to change the standard meaning of the Big-O. An expression $P$ using a single Big-O should be interpreted by replacing the $O$ with a sufficiently large constant and evaluating the expression.
+I propose to change the standard meaning of the Big-O. A statement $P$ using a single Big-O should be interpreted by replacing the $O$ with a sufficiently large constant and evaluating the statement.
 Specifically:
 \\[ \exists C_0 > 0 \quad \forall C > C_0 \quad P(O \gets C), \\]
 where $P(O \gets C)$ denotes $P$ with the Big-O being replaced by $C$.
 For example, if
 \\[ P = \text{"BFS completes in at most } O(|V| + |E|) \text{ time."} \\]